Create an agent with Copilot Studio

 Add a knowledge source for Generative AI responses

 You can add topics for all of the inputs that you expect a user to enter; but you can’t realistically expect to anticipate every question that will be asked.
-Currently, your copilot uses a Conversation boosting topic to generate AI responses from a language model, but this results in generic answers.
+Currently, your agent uses a Conversation boosting topic to generate AI responses from a language model, but this results in generic answers.
 You need to provide a source of knowledge in which the generative AI responses can be grounded to provide more relevant information.

 1. Open a new browser tab and download the expenses policy document file from https://github.com/MicrosoftLearning/mslearn-copilotstudio/raw/main/expenses/Expenses_Policy.docx, saving it locally.
 This document contains details of the expenses policy for the fictional Contoso corporation.